• Skip to primary navigation

 Baking tips

 • The amount of flour used varies from batch to batch.
-This varies depending on your flour, the method of measuring, humidity and the size of your eggs which can can create more of less liquid.
+This varies depending on your flour, the method of measuring, humidity, and the size of your eggs which can create more or less liquid.

 • Rising time will vary depending on the temperature in your kitchen